Armed suspects wanted for robbing 2 Wawa stores in Upper Darby

 Police say two men enter the store armed with handguns around 4:48 a.m. and demanded cash.

+In both incidents, police say the suspects were in and out within a minute.
+Customers didn't even know what was going on.

+"There were people inside the store.
+It was very nonchalant.
+In and out in less than a minute, and no one was aware what was going on," explained Bernhardt.

-No injuries were reported in both incidents, but police say they are still searching for the suspects involved.
+No injuries were reported in both incidents, but police are ramping up patrols near the Wawa stores.

-"We are asking for any information on the identities of these males.
-The one male is wearing a distinctive Hilfiger jacket," said police.